xuhui/xuhui.github.io/_posts/2017-02-16-the-wonderful-days.markdown

 layout: post
 title: The Wonderful Days
 author: X. H.
-category: blog
+category: work
 ---

+It's time to say good bye, I have been working in ALi Corp. for more than 16 years, it's a wonderful experience.

-## Many many Thanks for being with me all these years
+Many many Thanks for being with me all these years

 .. specially below 10 people

 ## 1, Sandra

-The girl who has been with me for these years
+My wife, who has been with me for the years, with all the supporting and I was able to work hard and play in ALi for many years

 ## 2, Kevin